SHINEGAMI001/inception_42/README.md

 **This project has been created as part of the 42 curriculum by hlachhab**

-### Description
+# Description
-	Inception is a good introduction to docker and containerization, its a good way to learn how u can setup docker images from scratch depending on each service, these services include a database (mariadb) to save data, wordpress for managing dynamic content and compiling php files and lastely nginx a web server that let u connect to the browser.
+	Inception is a good introduction to docker and containerization, its a good way to learn how you can setup docker images from scratch depending on each service, these services include a database (mariadb) to save data, wordpress for managing dynamic content and compiling php files and lastely nginx a web server that let you host your website and can serve static files.
 Each of these services are running on a different isolated container so the goal is to understand how to manage and connect these services together with docker so u can simulate a real world production enviroment for a web server.

 	How u can make this work ?